Stereochemistry of Biomolecules

 Introduction

 Stereochemistry is the study of the three-dimensional arrangement of atoms in molecules.
-It is an important field of chemistry because the stereochemistry of a molecule can affect its physical and chemical properties.
-Biomolecules, such as proteins, carbohydrates, and lipids, are all chiral molecules, meaning that they have a non-superimposable mirror image.
-The stereochemistry of biomolecules is important for their function, and it can also be used to identify and characterize them.
+It is an important field of chemistry because the stereochemistry of a molecule can significantly affect its physical and chemical properties, including its biological activity.
+Biomolecules, such as proteins, carbohydrates, and lipids, are often chiral molecules, meaning they possess a non-superimposable mirror image (enantiomer).
+The stereochemistry of biomolecules is crucial for their function and can be used for identification and characterization.

 Basic Concepts

-- Chirality: Chirality is a property of molecules that have a non-superimposable mirror image.
-Chiral molecules are said to be enantiomers.
+- Chirality: A property of molecules possessing a non-superimposable mirror image.
+Such molecules are called chiral, and their mirror images are enantiomers.

-- Diastereomers: Diastereomers are stereoisomers that are not enantiomers.
-They have the same molecular formula and connectivity, but they differ in the spatial arrangement of their atoms.
+- Diastereomers: Stereoisomers that are not mirror images (not enantiomers).
+They have the same molecular formula and connectivity but differ in the spatial arrangement of their atoms.

-- Conformers: Conformers are stereoisomers that can interconvert by rotation about a single bond.
-They have the same molecular formula and connectivity, but they differ in the relative orientation of their atoms.
+- Conformers (or Conformational Isomers): Stereoisomers that interconvert by rotation about a single bond.
+They possess the same molecular formula and connectivity but differ in the relative orientation of their atoms.

 Equipment and Techniques